ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 ![](https://github.com/ewerae/Pathfinding-Visualiser/blob/main/pathfinder.gif)

 WOP Pathfinding visualiser.
-Currently has my own version of the A* search algorithm, if I implemented it right.
+Currently has my own version of the A* search algorithm.
 Although, other visualisers I have seen look prettier in their solving time.

-I'm using a VM to use Linux as some pre-requisites for Windows 11 SFML was driving me crazy and for Linux it was a simple click of the download button.
-The VM is too slow for me to incorporate more extensive graphics, like animations, and the processing isn't so good.
+The algorithm has proven itself to work however, is slow.
+I may need to consider an alternative method.

 The algorithm uses the octile heuristic method, apparently more accurate in obtaining diagonal paths so.